Marcus Silcock

 The Future is in the Wind

 When I lived in East London, we walked along the canal near Christmas and ate the Christmas cake.
-I thought about my family, especially my brother Aaron, gone now 8 years.
-We were very close growing up as new immigrants in America, and also in Milton Keynes, where he was born.
-Read more
+I thought about my family, especially my brother Aaron, gone now 8… Read more.

 -